rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 ### Point-to-point

 In this pattern, each agent gets its own queue.
-A &ldquo;queue&rdquo; resource is extremely lightweight in Cloud Queues, so users can create hundreds of thousands of them without problem.
+A "queue" resource is extremely lightweight in Cloud Queues, so users can create hundreds of thousands of them without problem.